jmmk/javascript-externs-generator/README.md

 Try it out: http://jmmk.github.io/javascript-externs-generator/

 ## What is it?
-This is a tool that inspects a JavaScript object in order to generate an extern file detailing the object's properties, methods, and prototype.
+This is a tool that generates an extern file detailing an object's properties, methods, and prototype.
+It's specifically meant for use with the Google Closure Compiler, which needs any variables defined outside of your code to be declared so that it won't rename or remove them.

-For an introduction to Google Closure Compiler advanced compilation and externs, see the [Google Documentation](https://developers.google.com/closure/compiler/docs/api-tutorial3).
+For a more in-depth explanation of Google Closure Compiler advanced compilation and externs, see the [Google Documentation](https://developers.google.com/closure/compiler/docs/api-tutorial3).

+## How does it work?
+The strategy can be broken into three steps:

+1. Evaluate the code - we want to inspect the runtime representation of the object
+2. Recursively walk through the properties of the object and build a tree of all its properties and metadata about those properties
+3. Recursively walk through the tree and build a string representation of each property

 ## Development
 * `lein figwheel dev`